uConnect/combobo/README.md

 * `emptyDropdownList`: Empty the options in the dropdown list
 * `updateSelectedOptions`: Empty all the options and update with selected options in the list
 * `setCurrentOptions`: Sets the current Option from the current options list
+* `addPlaceholder`: Adds a disabled option to the top of the Combobo
+* `clearOptions`: Remove all options from the Combobo and reset the Combobo to its initial state
+* `addOptions`: Add multiple options/optgroups to the Combobo; see `addOption`, `addOptGroup`
+* `addOptGroup`: Add an optgroup to the Combobo
+* `addOption`: Add an option to the Combobo

 ### Example usage